-Legal sports betting is live Michigan, making it easy for anyone 21 years old and over, who are inside state lines, to bet on NCAA Division I men’s basketball.
+Legal sports betting is live in Michigan, making it easy for anyone 21 years old and over, who are inside state lines, to bet on NCAA Division I men’s basketball.

 Licensed Michigan sportsbooks run bracket contests for March Madness.
 They also book everything from college basketball moneylines, point spreads, totals, futures, and parlays.

 NCAAB futures are available year-round and single-game wagering is an option throughout the regular season, conference tournaments and NCAA Division I Men’s Basketball Tournament, otherwise known as March Madness.

 Michigan is home to seven DI men’s programs, including the eight-time Final Four participant and 1989 NCAA Champion Michigan Wolverines and the 10-time Final Four participant and 1979 and 2000 NCAA Champion Michigan State Spartans.

 These programs’ histories make the state one of the biggest college basketball hotbeds in the country and big-time NCAA basketball betting numbers should follow.